sd2beatles/MySQL-recipe-in-English-/finding_characters_and_trend.md

                 recency,
                 frequency,
                 monetary,
-                CASE WHEN recency <1800 THEN 6
+                CASE WHEN recency <1800 THEN 5
-                      WHEN recency <1900 THEN 5
-                      WHEN recency <2000 THEN 4
+                      WHEN recency <1900 THEN 4
-                      WHEN recency <2100 THEN 3
+                      WHEN recency <2000 THEN 3
-                      WHEN recency <2200 THEN 2
+                      WHEN recency <2100 THEN 2
                       ELSE 1 END AS r
                  ,CASE WHEN 20<=frequency THEN 5
                        WHEN 10<=frequency THEN 4